microsoft/pxt/docs/writing-docs/tutorials/basics.md

 If your reconfigured block isn't showing up in the toolbox, look for errors like this one in the debug console:

-`Failed to resolve block config xml for tutorial`
+`Failed to resolve block config for tutorial`

 Followed by a more detailed error message.
 The most common error you're likely to see is: